lesterw53679/gitHubActions-pl/readmeLester.txt

 1. Go to GitHub, create an empty repo, lets call it 'gitHubActions-pl' my repo: https://github.com/lesterw53679/gitHubActions-pl
-2. from VSCode clone the repo from devopsjourney1 to put it on local machine git clone https://github.com/patrickloeber/python-github-action-template.git
+2. from VSCode clone the repo from patrickloeber to put it on local machine git clone https://github.com/patrickloeber/python-github-action-template.git
-3. from VSCode make any changes you want to your repo, explore the yaml file in the .github/workflows folder Lets create a virtual environment for the project
+3. Lets explore virtual environments: from VSCode make any changes you want to your repo, explore the yaml file in the .github/workflows folder
+    Lets create a virtual environment for the project
     //from terminal run:
         python -m venv venv